 ~ Highlandman's Umbrella, Thomas B. Shaw, 1951

 One of Glasgow's most famous landmarks, Central Station, and the large glass-walled bridge that extends over Argyll Street is known as the Heilanman's Umbrella.
-This bridge would famously be the first place Highlanders from the North of Scotland would find themselves after alighting from their trains; the bridge providing shelter from the elements (and the first glimpses of Glasgow) to those looking for work in the big city.
-For those fighting the rain today, get out the bumbershoot, brolly, or your best umbrella! ☔
+This bridge would famously be the first place Highlanders from the North of Scotland would find themselves after alighting from their trains; the bridge providing both shelter from the elements and the first glimpse of Glasgow to those looking for work in the big city.
+If rain is in your forecast today, get out the bumbershoot, brolly, or your best tartan umbrella! ☔

 The Highlandman's Umbrella